 NOT EVERY GIFT IS A BLESSING.

-When writing the screenplay, Shyamalan thought a lot about his own childhood.
+When writing the screenplay, Shyamalan pondered his own childhood.
 He used to be afraid of everything.
 What if, he thought, a kid could see things the rest of us don’t, and that those visions were so horrific that they kept him in a constant state of shock?
-He created a complex nine-year-old character, Cole Sear (Haley Joel Osment), whose experiences are not easily explained to his concerned mother, Lynn (Toni Collette), or to his teachers.
+He created a complex nine-year-old character, Cole Sear (Haley Joel Osment), whose experiences are not easily explained to his concerned mother, Lynn (Toni Collette), or his teachers.
 He’s assigned a psychologist, Malcolm Crowe (Bruce Willis), who follows him around and tries to figure out just what is bothering the obviously intelligent but frightened kid.
-Malcolm sees in this case a chance to redeem himself after failing to help another kid many years ago who had problems similar to those of Cole’s; he ended up killing himself in Malcolm’s bathroom.
+Malcolm sees in this case a chance to redeem himself after failing to help another child many years ago who had problems similar to those of Cole’s; he ended up killing himself in Malcolm’s bathroom.

 At the same time, the psychologist is trying to save his marriage, which started to deteriorate shortly after the horrific circumstances surrounding that suicide.
 As Cole begins to trust Malcolm, he prepares himself to tell him his secret.
 The reason why he lives in fear is because he keeps seeing dead people around him, ghosts reenacting their deaths.
 Cole needs Malcolm to help him understand why he’s the only one seeing them and how he can come to peace with it.